curiousfokker/DiyHeliumHotspots/RAK2287/Raspberry Pi 4B/Guide.md

  - Press CTRL-X, and then Y, and then Enter to save changes

 + Get the filename for the most recent version of the miner docker image from quay.io/team-helium/miner.
-Make sure to get the arm64 version for the pi.
+Make sure to get the CORRECT (arm64 vs amd64) version for the pi.
 They are in the format `miner-xxxNN_YYYY.MM.DD` to the current one at the time of this document is `miner-arm64_2020.09.08.0_GA`.

 + This docker command will download docker image and set it to always start up.
 Be sure to swap out `miner-xxxNN_YYYY.MM.DD.0_GA` for the current image name.
 Also, if you're running the cloud use amd64, if on a Pi arm64